worldbank/blackmarble-stata/README.md

                file_name("~/Desktop/afg_adm1.geojson")
 ```

-## Example: Make a map of nighttime lights
+## Usage: Make a map of nighttime lights <a name="usage_make_map"></a>

-The below example illustrates making a map of nighttime lights
+The below example illustrates making a map of nighttime lights.
+This approach requires querying both nighttime lights data and a spatial file

 ```stata
 * Example of Making a Map